UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 Knowing how your API scales helps to make sure your API is resilient and can handle peaks of traffic.

+A stateless API means that the cliant is responsible for providing information about authantication etc. In turn, this means an application can then scale easily horizontally, as it doesn't matter which instance a client connects to.

-Often using stateless approach to designing an API can help horizontally scale an API.
-Using techniques such as asynchronous code, multithreading and an event driven approach can all help scale your API.
+Using other techniques such as asynchronous code, multithreading and an event driven approach can also help scale an API.

 ### You MUST use an API Specification